ab77/netflix-proxy/README.md

 6. Enjoy!

 ## Linode
-The following is based on a standard Ubuntu image provided by `Linode`, but should work on any Linux distubution **without** Docker installed.
+The following is based on a standard Ubuntu image provided by `Linode`, but should work on any Linux distribution **without** Docker installed.

 1. Head over to [Linode](https://www.linode.com/?r=ceb35af7bad520f1e2f4232b3b4d49136dcfe9d9) and sign-up for an account.
 2. Create a new `Linode` and deploy an `Ubuntu 14-04 LTS` image into it.